-- Backpack (aka Rucksack): A GORUCK pack is recommended however the Rush 12 and Tactical Tailor Removable Operator Pack have received good reviews as well.
+- Backpack (aka Rucksack): A GORUCK pack (preferably the Rucker) is recommended however the Rush 12 and Tactical Tailor Removable Operator Pack have received good reviews as well.

 - Water (2L+): Bring at least 2L of water.
 We recommend the Source hydration bladder because they’re durable, easy to refill, and fairly cheap.

 - Nalgene Bottle (1L) or equivalent (electrolytes recommended): Straight from the GORUCK event pages the Nalgene bottle is now on the list.

 - Cab Fare: Bring $20 in cash.
 Put it in a plastic bag inside of a dry bag or a Pelican Case.

 - PT Belt/Reflective Band: Attach one of these to your pack and make sure it’s on there securely.
 We recommend either the Reflective Ruck Band or HVS-V.